bennettslin/yearlings_bobtail_app/render-ready-notes.md

 TODO:
 * theatre
-* lyric
-* carousel
 * scene
 * score

 * Have transitions dependent on isRendered class that is dependent on canRender in Redux state and parent hasRendered in component state.
-Doesn't seem to work during initial attempt with Slider, maybe because there are two sliders?

     * Parent transitions
     * Child transitions

 TODO now:
-* Carousel annotation ref in logue bug.
-Also verse ref.
-* Bug when loading with selected carousel annotation, then clicking body.

 * Deal with weirdness related to having two Sliders.
-* Are the onTransitionEnd things still needed?
-* Still problem with carousel children showing animations before parent is shown. (switch between Grasshoppers and Constellations) ?
-(Extending timeout of waitForShowBeforeRender seems to help.)
 * Need to clear timeouts for waitForShowBeforeRender as well?
-* Slider stanza heights should not be transitioning between songs!

 * Changing scenes
 * Rest of players